from a handpicked tutor in LIVE 1-to-1 classes

-Therefore, the surface area of the given sphere is 314.28 square units.
+Therefore, the required surface area is 314.28 square units.

 FAQs on Sphere

-A sphere is a three-dimensional object with no vertices and edges.
-All the points on the surface of the sphere are equidistant from its center.
-Some real-world examples of a sphere include a football, a basketball, the model of a globe.
-Since a sphere is a three-dimensional object it has a surface area and volume.
+A sphere is a 3D shape with no vertices and edges.
+All the points on its surface are equidistant from its center.
+Some real-world examples of a sphere include a football, a basketball, the model of a globe, etc. Since a sphere is a three-dimensional object, it has a surface area and volume.

 What is the Diameter of a Sphere?

-The distance of a line segment that connects two opposite points on the surface of the sphere passing through its center is called the diameter of a sphere.
-The diameter of a sphere is two times its radius.
+The length of a line segment that connects two opposite points on the surface of the sphere passing through its center is called the diameter of a sphere.
+It can be calculated by multiplying the radius by 2.

-How is the Surface Area of a Sphere Calculated?
+How to Find the Surface Area of a Sphere?

-The surface area of a sphere is the area occupied by the surface of the sphere.
+The surface area of a sphere is the area occupied by its outer surface or boundary.
 In simple words, the amount of material used to cover the outer part of a sphere gives its surface area.
-The formula to find the surface area of a sphere is 4πr2.
+The formula to find the sphere surface area is 4πr2 square units.

-How Do You Measure the Volume of a Sphere?
+How to Find the Volume of a Sphere?

 The volume of a sphere is the amount of space occupied by the sphere.
 For example, imagine a spherical balloon.
 The amount of air inside the balloon is its volume.
-The formula for the volume of a sphere is (4/3) πr3.
+The formula for the volume of a sphere is (4/3) πr3 cubic units.